wp-plugins/sexybookmarks/readme.txt

 * Credit goes to [Mads Floe](http://hardwareblog.dk) for translating to Danish
 * Credit goes to [Svend Olaf Olsen](http://www.mediaprod.no) for translating to Norwegian
 * Credit goes to [Martin van der Grond](www.gouwefoto.nl) for translating to Dutch
+* Credit goes to [Pseric Lin](http://www.freegroup.org) for translating into Traditional Chinese

 = Thanks =
 * Thanks to [Saidmade Labs](http://labs.saidmade.com/ "Saidmade labs") for the original plugin core